 Copywriting for lead generation poses special challenges, especially in service businesses.

+One reason prospects resist saying yes is, they’re simply afraid.
 And fear can be a powerful emotion.
 Most of us have at least one fear — spiders, heights, ladders, darkness, being ridiculed at a social event … the list goes on.

 They have fears around the problem that motivates them to call you.
 Will they ever find a job they love?
 Will they be sued and see their life savings go down the drain?
 Will they find meaningful relationships?